zenglab-pku/TARDIS/docs/source/Tutorial.rst

     The tissue Spatial Transcriptomics data is the data that we used to perform the spatial clustering analysis.

     If you are performing **TARDIS** analysis on your own data, you need to combine your tissue Spatial Transcriptomics data and guide-targeting data into one AnnData object also.
+    See [here](https://tardis-tutorial.readthedocs.io/en/latest/alignment.html) for more information.

-After downloading the data, you can check on the data by loading the AnnData object.
+After downloading the data (or obtaining your own data), you can check on the data by loading the AnnData object.

 .. note::